 Importing metadata from a project (Watson Knowledge Catalog)

-You can import technical and process metadata associated with the data assets in your organization into a project or a catalog to inventory, evaluate, and catalog these assets.
+You can import technical metadata associated with the data assets in your organization into a project or a catalog to inventory, evaluate, and catalog these assets.

 Technical metadata describes the structure of data objects.
-Process metadata includes operative information about the lineage of a data asset.
 This metadata helps users decide whether the data is appropriate for the task at hand, whether they can trust the data, and how to work with the data.

 The metadata that you import can later be enriched with other information to help users find data faster and use it with confidence.
 Such information includes, for example, terms that define the meaning of the data, rules that document ownership or determine quality standards, or reviews.